remigermain/advanced-cli/README.md

       ],
     },

+/*
-    // second flags: "group"
+    second flags: `group`
-    // command have not alias so you os is can only setlike "--group"
-    // the command need 2 arguments with type String, and boolean"
-    // type string need to be validate by a function, first fucntions arguments is the arugmments string,
-    // if you dont throw a error, the arguments is valid, and is set by the return value
-    // the second arguments need boolean, if is not exist is set to "false" by defaul
+    command have not alias so you os is can only set like `--group` the command need 2 arguments with type `String`, and `boolean` type string need to be validate by a function, first fucntions arguments is the arugmments string, if you dont throw a error, the arguments is valid, and is set by the return value the second arguments need boolean, if is not exist is set to `false` by default
+    ex:
+    		BAD:
-    // ex:  "--group" // dont work need first string arguments
+    		`--group`		dont work need first string arguments `--group other`	the  `other` not match in validator `--group dev dev`	have a invalid `boolean`

-    // "--group user", "--group dev true", "--group root false" // work
-    // "group other" // other match in validator,  "--group dev dev" // invalid boolean
+    		OK:
+    	 	`--group user`
+		`--group dev true`
+		`--group root false`
+*/
     group: {
       params: [
         {